-The SNSA provide diagnostic information on how all children in Scotland are progressing with aspects of literacy and numeracy.
-Taken together with all other ongoing assessment information, the national standardised assessment data provides a more complete, consistent and balanced picture of how children are getting on.
+The National Standardised Assessments for Scotland (NSA) provide diagnostic information on how all children and young people in Scotland are progressing with aspects of literacy and numeracy.
+Taken together with the full range of ongoing assessment information, the standardised assessment outcomes support the establishment of an holistic view of how individuals and groups of learners are progressing.

-Alongside a range of other evidence, the SNSA informs teachers’ professional judgements of Curriculum for Excellence levels.
-The assessments should not be used in isolation and should not be viewed as a replacement for the ongoing assessment of children’s progress which is central to Curriculum for Excellence.
+Alongside a range of other evidence, the NSA data informs teachers’ professional judgements of Curriculum for Excellence levels.
+The assessments should not be used in isolation and should not be viewed as a replacement for the ongoing assessment of children and young people’s progress which is central to Curriculum for Excellence.

-Scottish Government is clear that the purpose of all assessment, including national standardised assessments, is to help teachers understand how children are progressing, and to help teachers tailor aspects of future learning accordingly.
+The Scottish Government is clear that the purpose of all assessment, including national standardised assessments, is to help teachers understand how children and young people are progressing, and to help teachers tailor aspects of future learning accordingly.
 Assessment data should be used to improve educational outcomes for every child and young person.

 Are the assessments inclusive and accessible?

-The SNSA are designed to be as inclusive as possible to accommodate the needs of children and young people who require additional support.
-Whatever support a child receives in the classroom should be available for the assessments.
+The National Standardised Assessments for Scotland are designed to be as inclusive as possible and accommodate the needs of children and young people who require additional support with their learning.
+Whatever support a learner receives in the classroom should be available for the assessments.

-Practitioners who work with children and young people with complex additional support needs should use their knowledge and understanding of the individual child and their needs, strengths and challenges to reach a decision, with parents, on whether or not the use of standardised assessment is appropriate.
+Practitioners who work with children and young people with complex additional support needs will use their knowledge and understanding of the individual learner and their needs, strengths and challenges to reach a decision, in consultation with parents/carers, on whether or not the use of standardised assessment is appropriate.

 What should you do now?

-Local authorities will decide how they support their schools with the SNSA.
-Local authority representatives with responsibility for assessment are working closely with headteachers and teachers to advise them on planning for the assessments.
+Local authorities will continue to decide how they support their schools with the standardised assessments.
+Local authority representatives with responsibility for assessment work closely with headteachers and teachers to advise them on planning for the assessments.
 Advice and support on classroom management and on the use of assessment data is particularly important.

 Using the data

-All the data generated by the SNSA is owned by local authorities and provides them with the opportunity to analyse children's and young people’s progression in a variety of ways.
+All the data generated by the standardised assessments is owned by local authorities and provides them with the opportunity to analyse the progression of children and young people in a variety of ways.

 Curriculum for Excellence levels

-Each local authority has its own assessment and moderation policy which should include strategies for considering SNSA data and how the results can be used diagnostically to inform learning and teaching.
-Consideration should also be made on how the SNSA support teachers' professional judgement on children’s achievement of Curriculum for Excellence levels.
+Each local authority has its own assessment policy which should include strategies for considering the standardised assessment data and how the outcomes can be used diagnostically to inform learning and teaching.
+Consideration should also be given to how the standardised assessments can support teachers' professional judgement on learners’ achievement of Curriculum for Excellence levels.

-The SNSA are entirely web-based and available on any technical platform.
-They do not require any bespoke IT upgrades or installations.
-However, local authorities need to ensure technical readiness in schools so that the assessments can be successfully implemented.
+The National Standardised Assessments for Scotland tool is entirely web-based and available on any technical platform.
+It does not require any bespoke IT upgrades or installations.

-The SNSA Service Desk can provide help and support on all aspects of the SNSA including advice on technical readiness.
+The Service Desk can provide help and support on all aspects of the standardised assessments including advice on technical readiness.

-You can email the Service Desk at email@example.com.Phone contact details for the Service Desk are available when you log into the SNSA system itself.
+You can email the Service Desk at firstname.lastname@example.org.
+Phone contact details for the Service Desk are available when you log into the NSA system itself.